FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation: Application: spatial surface temperatures emulation

-In this experiment, we follow the same procedure as in the global emulation experiment and iteratively train models on the dataset deprived from one SSP scenario, then use the retained scenario as a test scenario for evaluation.
+In this experiment, we follow the same procedure as in the global emulation experiment and iteratively train models on the dataset deprived of one SSP scenario, then use the retained scenario as a test scenario for evaluation.
 We benchmark FaIRGP against a FaIR pattern scaling model and a purely data-driven plain GP emulator.
 The pattern scaling model is obtained by fitting a linear regression model using the same training data as the other models.
-The plain GP model is analogous to the baseline GP emulator in \citeA{watsonparris2021climatebench}, but differs in two aspects: (\textit{i}) we adopt a simpler construction for the covariance with a Matérn-3/2 kernel with automatic relevance determination, and (\textit{ii}) our model takes as input global aerosols emissions whereas \citeA{watsonparris2021climatebench} use spatially-resolved aerosols emission maps.
+The plain GP model is analogous to the baseline GP emulator in \citeA{watsonparris2021climatebench}, but differs in two aspects: (\textit{i}) we adopt a simpler construction for the covariance with an anisotropic Matérn-3/2 kernel, and (\textit{ii}) our model takes as input global aerosols emissions whereas \citeA{watsonparris2021climatebench} use spatially-resolved aerosols emission maps.
 Scores are computed over the 2080-2100 period since the start of all SSPs is quite similar.
 Mean scores are reported in Table~\ref{table:spatial-ssp-scores}.

 We find that FaIRGP has on average lower error than baseline models.
 Figure~\ref{fig:ssp-spatial-bias} shows that the spatial bias patterns of FaIRGP are similar to the bias patterns obtained with the FaIR pattern scaling model.
 This indicates that the prior has a strong influence on the predicted posterior.
 Nonetheless, we observe that the posterior correction in FaIRGP helps mitigate the spatial inaccuracies of its prior.
 This is particularly evident for \textit{SSP126} and \textit{SSP245} where the magnitude of the spatial bias in FaIRGP is overall smaller than the one for the FaIR pattern scaling model.
 Regarding the high forcing scenario \textit{SSP585}, the spatial correction is more subtle.
-This is due to it becoming an extrapolation task, and as a result, FaIRGP exhibits behavior closer to its pattern scaling prior.
+This is due to it becoming an extrapolation task, and as a result, FaIRGP exhibits behaviour closer to its pattern scaling prior.